 The sample size consisted of 80 students in three undergraduate accounting classes.
 All classes were taught at the same university.
 Students who volunteered to take part in this study were told extra points would be awarded to them based upon the higher of their two grades on these quizzes.
 In this study students were given the same quiz twice.
 It was believed by the authors that giving the same quiz would avoid the issue of one quiz possibly being more difficult than the other thus increasing the validity of the study.
 The quiz consisted of 6 multiple choice questions.
 The questions only covered topics that students had discussed in the current accounting class or in a previous accounting class.
 In the first quiz students were allowed 4 minutes to answer the questions.
 At the end of the 4 minutes the quizzes were taken up.
 The second quiz (same as the first quiz) was then passed out to students and they were allowed 15 minutes to complete the quiz.
 This measured the impact of the extra time on the students' performance.
+Researchers did not attempt to measure student affective behaviors during the experiment.
 The quiz and the instructions provided to students can be found in the appendix.